Accelerated Gradient Methods for Geodesically Convex Optimization: Tractable Algorithms and Convergence Analysis: Introduction

 In the literature, there are some partial answers but no full answer to this question (see \cref{table:complexity} and \cref{sec:related}).
 In this paper, we provide a complete answer via new first-order algorithms, which we call the Riemannian Nesterov accelerated gradient (RNAG) method.
 We show that acceleration is possible on Riemannian manifolds for both geodesically convex (g-convex) and geodesically strongly convex (g-strongly convex) cases whenever the bounds $K_{\min}$, $K_{\max}$, and $D$ are available.
 The main contributions of this work can be summarized as follows:

-\begin{itemize} \item Generalizing Nesterov's scheme, we propose \ref{eq:rnag}, a computationally tractable method for Riemannian optimization.
+\begin{itemize} \item Generalizing Nesterov's scheme, we propose \ref{eq:rnag}, a first-order method for Riemannian optimization.
 We provide two specific algorithms: RNAG-C (\cref{alg:rnag-c}) for minimizing g-convex functions and RNAG-SC (\cref{alg:rnag-sc}) for minimizing g-strongly convex functions.
 Both algorithms call one gradient oracle per iteration.
-In particular, RNAG-C can be interpreted as a variant of NAG-C with high friction in \cite[Section~4.1]{su2014} (see \cref{rem:nag-c-hf}).
+Our algorithms are computationally tractable in the sense that they only involve exponential maps, logarithm maps, parallel transport, and operations in tangent spaces.
+In particular, RNAG-C can be interpreted as a variant of NAG-C with high friction in \citep[Section~4.1]{su2014} (see \cref{app:su}).